Drathveloper/uslogs/README.md

-# uslog
+# uslogs

-`uslog` is a high-performance, unstructured logging library for Go, built on top of the standard library's `log/slog`.
+`uslogs` is a high-performance, unstructured logging library for Go, built on top of the standard library's `log/slog`.
 It is designed to be a drop-in replacement for `slog.TextHandler` with more place for customization, keeping performance in mind.

 ## Features